EricChandia/EricChandia/README.md

 ## Hello <s>World</s> friend!!!

-My name's Eric, I'm a software developer, musician in spare time, enthusiast of new technologies and artificial intelligence, gamer with no time to play and often a  clumsy artist too 😄
+I'm Eric, a software developer, musician in spare time, enthusiast of new technologies and artificial intelligence, and sometimes a gamer (currently with no time to play 🥲).

-Currently, I'm studiying to be a Full-Stack Web Developer, below you can check all projects, skills and info about me.
+Now I'm studiying to be a Full-Stack Web Developer, below you can check all my projects, skills and info about me.
 If you like anything (or not) feel free to contact me.

 ### 📫 How to reach me:
  <a href="https://www.linkedin.com/in/eric-chandia/" target="_blank">